 Let’s consider the differences between worker and queen stingers (given that the drone is a non-player in the world of stings).

 Worker stingers are barbed.
 This is often their downfall.
 As they sting, the stinger is inserted into the target.
 When the worker tries to pull away the stinger remains in the target, along with plenty of other “bee parts” too.
 That’s a dead worker bee right there!

 Queens have stingers but they are not barbed.
-This means they can sting and sting again (even human skin) and the "death by barb" issue is not a factor.
-The primary use of the queen's stinger is when she checks for unborn sister bees in the colony after a swarm, hunts then down and stings through the capped cell to kill them.
+This means they can sting and sting again (even human skin) and the “death by barb” issue is not a factor.
+The primary use of the queen’s stinger is when she checks for unborn sister bees in the colony after a swarm, hunts them down, and stings through the capped cell to kill them.

 Not good!
 You really don’t want to be stung by a bee.
 However, you probably don’t want to be hurt in general so, in that regard, bee stings are just another event to be avoided.
 In reality, it’s difficult to put an estimate on the degree of pain for a number of reasons.

 - The pain varies.
 First, the degree of perceived pain is dependent on the location of the body where the stinger lands.
 As a rule, stings on or around the face are bad news at so many levels and will pack a punch.
 You REALLY want to avoid being stung on the head, even more so than other parts of the body.

 - The body adjusts.
 Our bodies are remarkable and will adjust to handle the pain a little better as you are stung more.